JolifantoBambla/vk/README.md

 The naming conventions are the same as in `vk` except for struct/union member names and command arguments.

+### vk-error
+`VkResult` values are automatically translated in both `vk` and `vulkan`.
+Each negative result value is represented as an error type.
+All error types are exposed via `vk-error` (as well as `vk` and `vulkan`).

 ### vk-alloc
 Contains utilities for allocating resources and translating classes/structs to/from foreign memory.

 #### Multithreading
 When translating class instances the pointers to all translated struct members which are non-primitive types (e.g of `vk:instance-create-info` if it is bound to an instance of `vk:debug-utils-messenger-create-info-ext`) are stored in the hash table `vk-alloc:*allocated-foreign-objects*` and are freed before the pointer to the translated class instance is freed.
 Since hash tables are not thread-safe and there should be no case where type translation needs to span multiple threads, each thread can and should have its own `vk-alloc:*allocated-foreign-objects*` that is independent of those of other threads.

+Note that the wrapper functions in `vk` overwrite `vk-alloc:*allocated-foreign-objects*` in their own scope, so if a thread doesn't explicitly translate class instances, you should be fine.

 ### vk-utils
 Contains utils for `vk`.